EtDet/FEHSimulation/README.md

 Now let's take all that and throw it into the trash.

 This thing beats the game for you.
 No, really.
 You give it your units, you give it a map, program solves it for you and gives you what moves to make.
-The death of Fire Emblem fr
+Does this defeat the purpose of strategizing the series is known for?
+What strategy?
+This game has *insert meta unit here*, how can anything be fair.